TypiCMS/Base/README.md

 ## Facades

-Each module has a facade that gives you access to the repository, you can call for example `News::latest(3)` to get the three latest news.
+Each module has a [facade](https://laravel.com/docs/master/facades#main-content) that gives you access to the model, you can call for example `News::latest(3)` to get the three latest news.
-Check available methods in each module’s repository.
+Check available methods in each module’s models.

 ## Artisan commands